 The now obsolete Royal Britannic Association was also known by several differing terms including the Grand Britannic Association and the more elegant Royal Britannic Association of Knights of Israel.
 This sister organisation was greatly debilitated by the fact that it was very small from its beginning and its influence was largely restricted to just a few areas in England.

 Like every other secret movement through the decades, there have been various wheels within wheels inside these Black associations, with many schisms and offshoots, most of which mushroomed up and then disappeared as quickly as they arose.

-With the Royal Britannic Association defunct, the Knights of Malta are now heading down a similar path with only a small number of Independent Orangemen joining its senior order.
+With the Royal Britannic Association long dead, the Knights of Malta are now heading down a similar path, with only a small number of Independent Orangemen joining its senior order.
 Indeed, it is doubtful if it has a hundred active members in the whole of Ireland.
-A break-away from the “Protestant” Knights of Malta exists in Scotland today – although it is small and has no direct link with the Orange Order or the Independent Orange Order.
+A break-away from the “Protestant” Knights of Malta does exist in Scotland today – although it is small and has no direct link with the Orange Order or the Independent Orange Order.

 The teaching of this strange “Black” theology is not restricted to the confines of the Black Institution, but is shared with its sister Templar order – the Knights of Malta.
 It is in this order that we find the same mystical teaching on Joseph, the Knights of Malta novice are taught: